Skip Navigation

 • Inhaled corticosteroids (such as Azmacort®, Flovent®, Plumicort®) prevent inflammation

-• Omilizumab (Xolair®), which blocks a pathway that the immune system uses to trigger asthma symptoms
+• Advanced Biologic therapy which blocks inflammatory pathways that the immune system uses to trigger asthma attacks

-Those with persistent asthma should take control medications on a regular basis to prevent symptoms.
-A severe asthma attack requires a check up by a doctor and, possibly, a hospital stay, oxygen, and medications through a vein (IV).
+Those with persistent asthma should take controller medications on a regular basis to prevent symptoms.
+An asthma attack requires a check-up by a doctor as soon as possible.
+A severe asthma attack may require an emergency department or hospital stay.
+If you are experiencing symptoms of a severe asthma attack please call 911.

 A peak flow meter is a simple device to measure how quickly you can move air out of your lungs.
 It can help you see if an attack is coming, sometimes even before any symptoms appear.
 Peak flow measurements can help show when medication is needed, or other action needs to be taken.
 Peak flow values of 50-80% of a specific person's best results are a sign of a moderate asthma attack, while values below 50% are a sign of a severe attack.